BanterBoy/BanterBoy.github.io/_posts/2020-05-30-Container-refurb-v6.0.md

     <div><img src="/assets/images/container_6/0147.jpg"/></div>
 </div>

+---
-##### I hope if you scroll through the photo's, you can appreciate the amount of work in volved.
+##### I hope if you scroll through the photo's, you can appreciate the amount of work involved.

 The design changes took approximately 34 days to complete with many of the days stretching out into long nights.
 Having spent many previous days working similar hours behind a computer, being more active was as you can imagine hard work.
 I thoroughly enjoyed myself and having been far more energetic benefitted from losing some weight.....plenty more work to do there.